Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Reithi24/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
+Define Software Engineering:
-Define Software Engineering:It is a displine that involves the application of engineering principles and practices to the design ,development,maintenance,testing and evaluation of software system.
+It is a displine that involves the application of engineering principles and practices to the design , development,maintenance,testing and evaluation of software system.

 What is software engineering, and how does it differ from traditional programming?
+Definition:Its a collaborationamong multidisplinary teams in order to deliver successful software projects on time and within budget.
+          They includes,Software engineers,Designers,Testers,Project Managers and Stakeholders.

 TRADITIONAL SOFTWARE DEVELOPMENT
 1. Its is used to develop simple software
 2. In this methodology, testing is done once the development phase is completed